KRTirtho/schoolacious/CONTRIBUTION.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [VESchool's Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Schoolacious's Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [krtirtho@gmail.com](mailto:krtirtho@gmail.com)

 ## What should I know before I get started?